Registering a death

 Children’s funeral fund

 A children’s funeral fund is available for anyone to apply for the cost of a burial of a child from 24th week of pregnancy to the age of 18 and this includes the memorial fees until the age of 18.
-More information can be viewed by clicking this link https://www.gov.uk/child-funeral-costs.
+More information can be viewed on the opens in a new windowGOV.uk website.

 The funeral director and the Burial Authority will claim for the costs from the fund.